Help! My QA team can’t keep up with development!

 - Testers aren’t separated.
 QA and development sit near each other or are in constant communication

 - Work completes together.
-QA and Dev work on the same stories in the same sprint and complete that work together
+QA and development work on the same stories in the same sprint and complete that work together

 - Keep sprints short.
-2 weeks or fewer.
-Longer sprints tempt dev and QA to get out of sync.
+Two weeks or fewer — longer sprints tempt dev and QA to get out of sync

 Separating the QA work from the dev work lowers development productivity and hurts quality.
 It may seem like dev can do more if they don’t wait for QA, but it’s not really the case if QA is involved early with defining the requirements.